 Ijen Crater a.k.a.
 Kawah Ijen is an active volcano located between Banyuwangi and Bondowoso regency, Java Island – Indonesia.
 Banyuwangi and Bondowoso also have prepared well for the visitor who will visit Ijen Crater, for example hotels, lodges, homestay or guest house.
 And it’s so accessible for any of vehicles.

-Ijen Crater is one of beautiful volcanoes in Indonesia which is the world’s largest such body of water filled with hydrochloric acid.
-The hydrochloric acid makes the water to be green.
+Ijen Crater is one of the beautiful volcanoes in Indonesia which is the world’s largest body of water filled with hydrochloric acid.
+Hydrochloric acid makes the water to be green.
 Ijen Crater emitted hydrogen chloride gas, which reacted with the water and formed a highly condensed hydrochloric acid with a pH of almost 0 and the lake has a volume of 1.3 billion cubic feet (36 million cubic meters).
 It’s amazing, isn’t it?

 Nowadays, the people were surprised with the electric- blue flames which come out from the crater of Ijen Crater.
 Some people said, this is natural phenomenon that can be seen only 2 in the world.
 Those are Ijen Crater and a volcano in Iceland.
 But i didn’t agree with those people.
 The blue fire only can be seen in Ijen Crater and Dallol volcano in the Danakil Depression, in the Afar region of Ethiopia near the borders of Eritrea and Djibouti.